Banana Islands

 The Banana Islands are a group of islands that lie off the coast of Yawri Bay, south west of the Freetown Peninsula in the Western Area of Sierra Leone.

 Three islands make up the Banana Islands: Dublin and Ricketts are linked by a stone causeway.
-The third Mes-Meheux is a privately owned island and used as an adventure tourism destination.
+The third, Mes-Meheux, is the smallest and is uninhabited.

 Dublin Island is known for its beaches, while Ricketts Island is best known for its forests.

 Banana Islands are entirely surrounded by the Freetown peninsula; and the islands are only accessible by boat, ferry and helicopter.
 The major industries in Banana Islands are fishing and tourism.

 History

 Diemermeer

 In 1747 the Diemermeer, an East Indiaman belonging to the Dutch East India Company was wrecked here.

 The Clevlands

 William Clevland and a group of fellow sailors were ship wrecked on the Island, and Clevland took the opportunity to declare himself king.
 This claim was cemented by his marriage to his wife Ndamba, a Kissi woman.
 During the late 1700s disputes broke into deep violence between the Clevelands of Banana Islands and the Caulkers on Plaintain Islands.
 This ended in the 1800s when finally the Caulkers succeeded in taking both sets of islands.